RaphaelCovan/sublingo/README.md

 2. Enable **Developer mode** (top right)
 3. Click **Load unpacked**
 4. Select the `dist` folder produced by the dev/build command

-Open any YouTube video and the SubLingo overlay should appear automatically once captions are available.

 ---